AB-CE/abce/doc/Contracting.rst

 Contracting
 ===========

-.. note:: Contracting is experimental and the API is not stable yet
+.. warning:: Contracting is experimental and the API is not stable yet

-.. autoclass:: contracting.Contracting
+.. autoclass:: abce.contracting.Contracting
     :members:
     :undoc-members:
     :show-inheritance: